-- 1. Navigate to the Diagnostics menu. - └ In the Actual diagnostics parameter, the diagnostic event is shown with event text. - 2.
+- 1. Navigate to the Diagnostics menu. - 2.
 On the right in the display range, hover the cursor over the Actual diagnostics parameter.

 A tool tip with remedial measures for the diagnostic event appears.

 1. Menu / Variable Diagnostics PD Actual diagnostics: